yuvraj-arch/json-base64-vscode/README.md

-# Json Base64 Encoder and Decoder README
+# Decoder/Decoder - Json/Base64 README

 This extension is used to decode base64 to formatted json and encode json to base64